pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/DRAFT2025-03-09-sf-syrup.md

 Instructions:
 - I'll be using this <a href=https://www.walmart.com/ip/Splenda-Monk-Fruit-Natural-Zero-Calorie-Sweetener-Granulated-Sugar-Substitute-19-oz/541334570?classType=REGULAR&athbdg=L1600&from=/search">granulated monk fruit</a>, but any low calorie granulated sweetener should work, like allulose, erythritol, or stevia

-- In a small pot, whisk together water, sugar, and a tiny pinch of salt until dissolved.
+- In a small pot, whisk together water, sweetener, and a tiny pinch of salt until dissolved.
 Bring to a simmer over medium to medium high heat

 - When simmering (about 215F), let simmer for 5 minutes with occasional stirring